WebAssembly/module-linking/proposals/module-types/Explainer.md

   (export "c" (func (result f32)))
 )
 ```
+Like module types, the exports of an instance type are unordered and instance
+subtyping is pairwise by name, ignoring superfluous exports.

 Just like function types, module and instance types can either be written
 "inline" or factored out into an explicit type definition that can be reused via